MostAwesomeDude/construct/docs/misc.rst

 >>> st.build(dict(items=[1,2,3]))
 b'\x03\x01\x02\x03'

-When the length field is directly before the items, `PrefixedArray` can be used instead:
+When the count field is directly before the items, `PrefixedArray` can be used instead:

 >>> d = PrefixedArray(Byte, Byte)
 >>> d.build([1,2,3])